Just Berry Plants

 Position

 Red Raspberry plants thrive in full sun (about 6 to 8 hours of direct sunlight daily).
 But, it tolerates partial shade and freezing temperatures when necessary.
 Plant yours in a spot as protected from the wind as possible.
 It grows well on a trellis or a fence since it’s a bramble.
-Plant it at least 90 metres away from a wild blackberry bush.
 Each bush should have at least 1 metre around it to spread comfortably, and rows of brambles should have about 3 metres between them.

 Size